Special Educational Needs and Disabilities (SEND)

 At Borden Church of England Primary School, we seek to remove barriers to learning and participation.
 This means that every child is treated as a special child and is entitled to a broad, balanced and differentiated curriculum.

 The class teacher is aware of the particular individual needs of each child and will provide differentiated work that is tailored to them.
 We also have trained teaching assistants who will help individuals or groups within the classroom.

 We greatly value information from parents and seek to work together to provide the best opportunities for every child.

 Every year we review the needs of all children in our school.
 A personalised provision plan may be written if appropriate and all aspects of special needs support will be discussed with parents or carers.

 Having identified that your child is experiencing some difficulties, we will provide a planned intervention.
 This may be carried out by a Teaching Assistant, either working 1:1 with your child, or, more commonly, with the child as part of a small group.
 This support will be additional and different to the Quality First Teaching that is provided in all classrooms as part of the minimum mainstream core standards.
-Interventions may include; Social, emotional and wefare support, speech and language support, additional phonices support and phusio support.
-Your child will be placed on the SEN Register, a confidential document as ‘School Support’.
+Interventions may include; Social, emotional and welfare support, speech and language support, additional phonics support and physio support.
+Your child will be placed on the SEND Register, a confidential document as ‘School Support’.

 Rarely, in about 2% of cases, a child has severe and complex difficulties which challenge the school’s ability to meet those needs from within its budget.
 In that case, a request for an ‘Educational Health Care Plan’ is made to the Local Education Authority.
 This request can be made by a parent, or by school with the consent of the parent.